Gastric tissue biopsy and cultureDefinition:

 A gastric tissue biopsy and culture can help detect:

-- Infections, most commonly Helicobacter pylori, which can cause stomach ulcers
+- Infections, most commonly Helicobacter pylori, the bacteria that can cause stomach ulcers

 Abnormal results may be due to: